ARMmbed/mbed-os-5-docs/docs/reference/api/platform/platform.md

 }
 ```

-One of the core features of C++ is the encapsulation of this “state” in classes, with operations that modify the state being represented as member functions in the class.
-Unfortunately, member function pointers are not compatible with standard function pointers, but you can rewrite the low-pass example to use member function pointers, allowing you to pass in state as a C++ object.
-The Callback class fills this void by offering a function pointer like class that is able to use member function pointers.
+One of the core features of C++ is the encapsulation of this "state" in classes, with operations that modify the state being represented as member functions in the class.
+Member function pointers are not compatible with standard function pointers.
+The Callback class allows API authors to implement a single interface that accepts a Callback, and the user may provide a C function and state or C++ member function and object without special consideration by the API author.

 Here’s the low-pass filter example rewritten to use the callback class: